SAP/spartacus-docs/_pages/dev/lazy-loading-guide.md

 }
 ```

 Such unnamed dependency modules are instantiated only once, when lazy loading the first feature that depends on it.
-Its providers contribute to the combined injector that is passed to the feature module, thus all feature services and components have access to services provided by dependency modules.
+Its providers contribute to the combined injector that is passed to the feature module, and as a result, all feature services and components have access to the services provided by the dependency modules.

 ### Combined Injector

-Any lazy-loaded module can inject (have acces to) services and tokens from the app root injector and dependency modules injectors.
-This is achieved thanks to the `CombinedInjector` that is created each time the feature module with dependencies is instantiated.
+Any lazy-loaded module can inject (that is, have access to) services and tokens from the app root injector and the dependency modules injectors.
+This is possible because of the `CombinedInjector` that is created each time the feature module with dependencies is instantiated.

-When a CMS component that is covered by a lazy-loaded module is instantiated, it can inject (have access to) services from the following:
+When a CMS component that is covered by a lazy-loaded module is instantiated, it can inject (that is, have access to) services from the following:

-- `ModuleInjector` hierarchy - starting from feature module injector, including dependency modules and root injector
+- The `ModuleInjector` hierarchy, starting from the feature module injector, and including dependency modules and the root injector
-- `ElementInjector` hierarchy — created implicitly at each DOM element
+- The `ElementInjector` hierarchy, which is created implicitly at each DOM element

 ## Preparing Libraries to Work with Lazy Loading